-If you are dissatisfied with the teacher's response (or with the Headteacher's initial reaction if he/she has already been involved) you can make a complaint to the Headteacher.
-This should be made in writing.
-Please click here to follow the procedures as outlined in the leaflet for parent/carers.
+If you are dissatisfied with the teacher's response (or with the Headteacher's initial reaction if he/she has already been involved) you can make a complaint to the Chair of Governors.
+This should be made in writing using the Stage 2 complaint form (available from the school office).
+Leaflet for parent/carers.

-The Headteacher will ask to meet you for a discussion of the problem.
-Again you may take a friend or someone else with you if you wish.
-The Headteacher will conduct a full investigation of the complaint and may interview any members of staff or pupils involved.
-You will receive a response to your complaint, verbal or written.
+The Chair of Governors will conduct a full investigation of the complaint and may interview any members of staff or pupils involved.
+You will receive a response to concerns in writing.

 If you are still unhappy

 The problem will normally be solved by this stage.
-However, if you are still not satisfied you may wish to contact the Clerk to Governors via the school office email address to ask for referral of your complaint to a Governors' Complaints Panel.
+However, if you are still not satisfied you may wish to contact the Clerk to Governors via the school office email address to ask for referral of your complaint to a Governors' Review Panel using the Stage 3 complaint form.
 It will then be heard by a group of three governors who have no previous knowledge of the problem and so will be able to give it a fresh assessment.
 You will be invited to attend and speak to the panel at a meeting, which the Headteacher will also attend.

 If you feel that the governing body has acted unreasonably in the handling of the complaint you can complain to the Department for Education after the procedure has been completed.